Todd McShay has nothing on Rick Carbonell.

 Other than a little draft insight (or just enough luck) all you need to enter the Twenty Questions Draft Contest is a couple minutes of your time.
 If you've entered the contest in any of the seven previous springs, you know how the game works.
 It's a simple-to-play but hard-to-master contest in which we ask you to prove your draft acumen by predicting the answers to 20 questions related to the Great Seven Rounds.
 Each question is paired with a pull-down list of possible answers.
 Once you've selected an answer to each question, you submit your response and wait for the draft to prove you right or wrong.
 Each prediction that proves accurate is worth a point, and the highest overall point total wins.
 There is a tiebreaker question that requires a numerical entry, in case more than one entrant tie for the top score.
 The full contest rules are on the page linked above.

-Part of the contest, as always, is predicting the Buccaneers’ first pick, which would seem to be easier this year than it was last year, when the team held the 20th overall pick.
-Two years ago, when the Bucs were picking third, 65.5% of the entrants correctly predicted the Buccaneers’ selection of
+Part of the contest, as always, is predicting the Buccaneers' first pick, which would seem to be easier this year than it was last year, when the team held the 20th overall pick.
+Two years ago, when the Bucs were picking third, 65.5% of the entrants correctly predicted the Buccaneers' selection of Gerald McCoy.
+We're also wondering what positions Tampa Bay will target in the second and third rounds, what the other three teams in the NFC South will do and how often the Bucs' brass will pull the trigger on draft-pick trades during the seven rounds.

 Don't wait too long to enter, as there are fewer than two weeks to get your predictions in.
 The deadline to submit an entry is just before midnight on Tuesday, April 24, two days before the draft begins.